What is Anterior Hip Replacement Surgery?

 Traditional hip surgery is a “posterior” approach, which cuts through the buttock muscles to reach the hip joint.
 There is also an “anterior lateral” approach that reaches the hip joint from the side of the body rather than through the buttocks.

-Anterior hip surgery uses the most minimal incision, located on the front of the hip.
-In this approach, the surgeon is able to move the muscles aside rather than cutting through them.
+Anterior hip surgery allows the surgeon to move the muscles aside rather than cutting through them.
 This creates less damage and trauma to the soft issues around the hip, allowing a quicker recovery time.